CSnowden1/CSnowden1/README.md

 **`Shopify Expert (Developer/Store Manager/Consultant)`**

-I'm a **Shopify Developer** and **Store Manager** building my eCommerce empire one step at a time.
-I partner with store owners and agencies to develop and manage high-performing Shopify stores.
-My goal is to deliver measurable results quickly and efficiently.

-All projects here can easily be added to your store to improve customer engagement.
-I focus on building efficient, scalable solutions that can be seamlessly integrated into your store, eliminating the need for costly apps.
+What's up?
+My name is Chris, and I am a freelance Shopify developer.
+I work with brands and agencies, helping them build and modify their Shopify storefronts.
+I also post educational videos on YouTube, where I teach people how to build and modify their Shopify stores.

+Inside this GitHub account, I have custom modifications and updates you can add to your Shopify for free.

-If you need help with anything related to Shopify, reach out so we can start a project.
+If you need help with your Shopify store, click the link below to contact me directly or via Upwork.

 ---